HoseokSa/HoseokSa.github.io/_pages/talks.md

 * **Sa, H**. and Shen, Q. Understanding Employees’ Residential Choices in the New Normal Using Commute Seattle Survey.
 Association of Collegiate Schools of Planning Annual Conference, Chicago, Illinois, USA, Oct.
 19–21, 2023.

 # Other Talks
+* **Sa, H**. and Hess, J. Linking Urban Environments, Climate Change, and Mental Health: Extreme heat, Emergency Department Utilization for Mental Health Care, and Interactions with Natural and Built Environments.
+2026 Department of Emergency Medicine Research Showcase, University of Washington, Seattle, WA, USA, May.
+7, 2026.
 * Bae, C. and **Sa, H**.
 The Long Wave of Seattle’s Economic Growth.
 Research Seminar of the Interdisciplinary PhD Program in Urban Design and Planning, University of Washington, Seattle, WA, USA, Nov.
 25, 2025.
 * **Sa, H**.
 The Differential Accessibility Effects of Work from Home.
 PacTrans Research Workshop Fall 2024, Seattle, WA, USA, Nov.
 1, 2024.